Star Wars Jedi: Fallen Order: Release

-Tied-in media
+Tie-in media

 In September 2019, Marvel Comics published a tie-in comic prequel series, Star Wars Jedi: Fallen Order – Dark Temple.
 Written by Matthew Rosenberg and illustrated by Paolo Villanelli, it follows Cere and her master Eno Cordova as they explore the planet Ontotho.
 In December 2019, Respawn added an outfit based on BD-1 to its online battle royale video game Apex Legends.
 Hasbro produced three figures in the Star Wars: The Black Series range for Cal Kestis (and BD-1), the Second Sister and the Purge Stormtrooper, with this selection of designs being adapted by Funko into Funko Pop! figures.
 Starting from March 2022, Cal's lightsaber hilt can be purchased at Dok-Ondar's Den of Antiquities in Star Wars: Galaxy's Edge in Disneyland Resort, and Disney's Hollywood Studios after winning a fan poll in 2020.
 At Star Wars Celebration 2022, Lego revealed a BD-1 Lego model based on the game.
+In the subsequent 2025 Star Wars Celebration in Chiba, Japan, a manga adaptation of the game was announced.

 Reception

 Critical response

-Star Wars Jedi: Fallen Order received "generally favorable reviews", according to review aggregator Metacritic.
+Star Wars Jedi: Fallen Order received "generally favorable" reviews from critics, according to review aggregator website Metacritic.
 Critics liked the game for being a self-contained Star Wars single-player title, and felt that Fallen Order had successfully combined distinct systems from multiple game genres together.
 Many reviewers noted the game's subpar technical performance.
-The success of Star Wars: Jedi Fallen Order, alongside Marvel's Spider-Man, prompted Disney to encourage game developers to make more original games based on its properties.
+The success of Star Wars Jedi: Fallen Order, alongside Marvel's Spider-Man, prompted Disney to encourage game developers to make more original games based on its properties.

-The exploration aspect of the game was widely liked.
-Reiner described it as the game's "most dynamic and entertaining quality," though he felt some locations were designed in a "gamey" way that harmed immersion.
+The exploration aspect of the game was widely praised.
+Andrew Reiner from Game Informer described it as the game's "most dynamic and entertaining quality," though he felt some locations were designed in a "gamey" way that harmed immersion.
 He disliked sometimes having to revisit planets due to unimaginative narrative reasons.
 Hornshaw noted that each planet featured in the game was beautifully realized, and added that players were always well-rewarded for exploring off the beaten path.
 Ben Tyrer from GamesRadar praised the game's many locations as "intriguing", and compared the puzzles favorably to Tomb Raider.
 Stepleton applauded the team for their "attention to detail" and their devotion to stay true to the source materials, though he remarked the in-game Wookiees were "offensively ugly".
-Brad Shoemaker from Giant Bomb disliked the lack of a fast travel option, making exploration a "chore" early in the game.
+Brad Shoemaker from Giant Bomb disliked the lack of a fast travel option for making exploration a "chore" early in the game.
 Tom Senior from PC Gamer described the game's locations as "massive, tangled dungeon with a good mix of gorgeous exteriors and atmospheric Imperial bases", but he noted that the third-person exploration gameplay was "old-fashioned".